Discover the unique digitized and indexed record collections available online and at the Genealogy Branch.

-Assorted letters, envelopes, and cards received by Luther Myron Cowger from relatives and fellow researchers.
+Luther M. Cowger Correspondence: Assorted letters, envelopes, and cards received by Luther Myron Cowger from relatives and fellow researchers.
 Much of this correspondence includes handwritten research notes and a variety of genealogical information.
-Luther M. Cowger Correspondence Index

-The provenance of this photo album remains a bit of a mystery due to a lack of proper identification of those who are photographed.
-It was originally discovered in a long-vacant trailer home after being left behind by the previous owners.
-Based on a postcard and names written in pencil on a paper napkin found within, the album most likely belonged at one time to John Morgan and Mollie R. (Begley) Arnold or their daughter Lillie (Arnold) Hall of Freeman, Dolan Township.
+Arnold Family Photo Album: The provenance of this photo album remains a bit of a mystery due to a lack of proper identification of those who are photographed.
+It was originally discovered in a long-vacant trailer home in rural Cass County after being left behind by the previous owners.
+Based on a postcard and names written in pencil on a paper napkin found within, the album possibly belonged at one time to John Morgan and Mollie R. (Begley) Arnold or their daughter Lillie (Arnold) Hall of Freeman, in Dolan Township, Cass County, Missouri.

-Established in December 1947, the Cass County Public Library began as an initiative to create essential educational and cultural resources for rural school children.
+Cass County Public Library History: Established in December 1947, the Cass County Public Library began as an initiative to create essential educational and cultural resources for rural school children.
 In the decades since its founding, the library has continued to be a wellspring of information and access to resources in communities all across Cass County.
 The Genealogy Branch has documented this history with collections of photos, newspaper articles, and other materials.
-These resources can be viewed by visiting the Library History page.

 This index of the inhabitants of the County Home varies in detail and consistency – it’s apparent that each superintendent had varying levels of appreciation for detailed record keeping.
 For some years, only a name was recorded, while others provide much more information on each inhabitant or “inmate,” such as age, birthplace, date of admittance and discharge, marital status, and more.
 All of this information has been transcribed here.
 If you wish to view the physical register, you may do so by visiting the Cass County Historical Society.

-The County Home Death Index includes information regarding the date of death and burial, the cemetery in which they were buried, whether we were able to locate a death certificate for the individual, and whether their burial is recorded in the Marble-Lehr cemetery records (see our Cass County Records page).
+The County Home Death Index includes information regarding the date of death and burial, the cemetery in which they were buried, whether we were able to locate a death certificate for the individual, and whether their burial is recorded in the Marble-Lehr compilation of Cass County, Missouri, cemetery records.

 The County Home Unknown Deaths Index is a list of names pulled from the Poor Farm Register.
 These individuals have been recorded with a death date in the register, but we were unable to locate any corroborating death or cemetery record.
 For those who died before April 1910 and had no family to claim them, it is most likely they were buried in the County Home Cemetery in northeast Dolan Township.